 Seven minutes is all it took for our RV to be burglarized, to lose $12,000 and counting worth of equipment – just about everything of value inside the motorhome except the dog.

-- 1 First Things First: Roadtreking RV Burglarized in Illinois
+- 2 Our RV was Burglarized in Illinois

-- 2 Tips: Lessons Learned from the Roadtreking RV Break-In
+- 3 Tips: Lessons Learned from the RV Break-In

 Yes, just seven minutes.

-That’s all it took for the bad guys to come into our space, take our stuff.
+That’s all it took for the bad guys to come into our space and take our stuff.

 We know it was only seven minutes, too, from our dash cam recording most of it.

-But as Jennifer points out, what they physically took are only things.
+But as Jennifer notes, what they physically took are only things.
 The stuff is just that – stuff.

 And, yes, it isn’t fun, but it is life and when things like this happen, you have two choices: bury your head in the sand or learn from it and move on.